sleak-lbl/weekly-emails/items/bssw.md

 able to receive federal funding.

 For more information and to apply, please see <https://bssw.io/fellowship>.
-Applications are accepted through **Thursday, September 30, 2021.**
+Applications are accepted through **this Thursday, September 30, 2021.**